Redskins to offer gambling-focused preseason telecast

 The telecasts on the regional cable network NBC Sports Washington will follow a formula established by the Redskins' NBA neighbors, the Washington Wizards.
 The Wizards, however, offered the free-to-play contests during the regular season, while the Redskins will have them only during the four preseason games, when NBC Sports Washington has TV rights.

 The network will continue to offer a traditional telecast on its main channel, while the gambling-focused telecast will air simultaneously on its secondary channel, NBC Sports Washington Plus.
-Damon Phillips, the network's general manager, says Wizards games saw increased ratings and fan engagement when the in-game contests were available.
+The Wizards offered the alternate telecast on eight games this season, and they saw increased ratings and fan engagement, said Damon Phillips, the network's general manager.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_Sports